 People with rheumatoid arthritis may find that pain or discomfort prevents them from falling asleep.
-Not sleeping well can have an impact on the severity of a person’s symptoms, as well as their general well-being.
-But there are some things that people can try that may help with sleep.
+However, there are some things people can try that may help with insomnia.

-According to the Centers for Disease Control and Prevention (CDC), adults over 18 should get a minimum of
+According to the Centers for Disease Control and Prevention (CDC), adults over 18 require a minimum of

-RA can cause pain, which may cause stress or worry and prevent a person from getting to sleep.
-Some people may find that their symptoms cause them to wake during the night.
+RA can cause pain, which may cause stress or worry and prevent a person from falling asleep.
+Some people may find that their symptoms cause them to wake from sleep.

 Gentle exercise is a meaningful way to reduce or improve RA symptoms.
-Exercise can also help a person to sleep and can improve mood and well-being.
+Exercise can also help a person fall asleep and improve their mood and well-being.

-Walking, swimming, cycling, and stretching are all examples of exercise that will not put too much strain on the joints or the body.
+Walking, swimming, cycling, and stretching are all examples of exercises that will not put too much strain on a person’s joints or body.

-Exercise can also help to keep joints flexible, which should improve the range of motion a person has in their joints.
-People should avoid activities that put too much pressure on the joints, for example twisting or jumping.
+Exercise can also help keep a person’s joints flexible, which should improve the range of motion they have in their joints.
+People should avoid activities that put too much pressure on their joints, for example, twisting or jumping.

-RA can also cause disability in the long-term and exercise can help to prevent or delay this.
+RA can also cause disability in the long term, and exercise can help prevent or delay this.

-People with RA should avoid drinking caffeine late in the afternoon or evening if it is affecting their sleep.
+People with RA should reduce or avoid drinking caffeine in the hours preceding their bedtime if it affects their sleep.

-Drinking alcohol in the evening can stop a person from falling asleep easily.
-It may also mean a person wakes during the night or does not sleep as deeply.
+Drinking alcohol before bedtime can prevent a person from falling asleep easily.
+It may also mean a person wakes from sleep or does not sleep as deeply.

 Drinking alcohol alongside some RA medications could also pose a health risk.

-Some RA medication can cause drowsiness, and napping or falling asleep during the day can make it more difficult to sleep at night.
+Some RA medication can cause drowsiness and napping or falling asleep throughout the day can make sleeping more difficult at bedtime.

-People should try to avoid taking a nap during the day for this reason.
-Getting some fresh air or doing stretching exercises can help a person feel less drowsy and avoid napping.
+People should try to avoid napping for this reason.
+Getting fresh air or doing stretching exercises can help a person feel less drowsy and avoid napping.

 Living with RA can be stressful, and taking time to relax, particularly before trying to fall asleep, can help.

-Try creating a bedtime routine that is the same every night.
+Try creating a bedtime routine that is the same daily.
 People may choose to read a book, light a candle, or play some quiet music.

 Sleep hygiene means adopting good habits for better sleep, including: